For Bookings, email: donthewriter@mac.com

 ---Mary Popham, Kentucky writer and reviewer

 History should be explained, not erased.
-Don Ray Smith has a true boyhood story to tell, about growing up in the West End of Louisville, Kentucky.
-Where segregation was real.
-Racism was real.
-Where ignorance and hate were real.
-The one hour, one-act play is humorous, insightful, poignant, powerful.
-Non-confrontational, but still relevant for our times.
-Fees to fit any club, organization, church, school, or other community groups.
+It's Don Ray Smith's true boyhood story about growing up in the segregated West End of Louisville, Kentucky in the late 1950s and 60s.
+It might be non-confrontational, but it's still relevant for yesterday and today.
+Fees to fit any club, organization, church, school, or other community group.
 Call: (502) 499-5664 or email: donthewriter@mac.com

 Bongo Love Story #4.
 Russian Kayaker.
 If I Die on My Wife's Hair Day.
 Turkey and Blessing.
 Gambling Boat.
 Interracial Couples.
 An Angel Touched My Toolbox.
 Bongo Ghost Story.
 Amish the Old Ways.
 Daddy's Mashed Potatoes.
 The Bilingual Garbage Can.
 The Power of Church Clothes.
 Far Tar.
 A Farewell to Hemingway.
-The Pool Room Ball.
+Pool Room Balls.
 Next Time Bring the Dog.
+Arti-fi-cial Inteli-gence.

 Copyright © 2022 Don Ray Smith.
 All Rights Reserved.